openscm/openscm-runner/README.md

 TODO:

-- Change to using pytest-regressions for handling expected values
-  - next PR as too hard to do with confidence when there are so many moving parts
 - Update notebook tests i.e. just make sure docs building covers them
 - TODO: work out how to handle package data
 - get version to include dirty/commits when being created